Dr Nathaniel Zetter, Pembroke

 Biographical Information

-I'm a College Teaching Associate at Selwyn, where I supervise broadly on modern poetry and prose, visual culture, and literary theory.
-Before joining Selwyn, I was educated at King's College London, and completed my Ph.D. here at Cambridge with a studentship from Peterhouse, on the imaginative connections between war and sport since the late nineteenth century.
+I'm a Teaching and Research Associate in English Literature at Pembroke College, where I supervise broadly on modern poetry and prose, visual culture, and literary theory; and currently direct studies for Part IB.
+Before joining Pembroke, I was educated at King's College London; completed my Ph.D. here at Cambridge with a studentship from Peterhouse; and was a Teaching Associate at Queens' and Selwyn, respectively.
+My doctoral research traced the imaginative connections between war and sport since the late nineteenth century.
 That project is now the basis for my first monograph, prospectively titled War/Sport: A Modern History.

 My research more widely concerns the contingencies between culture and technology under modernity.
 I am particularly interested in the novel's response to new media forms, the dialogue between literary theory and other disciplines, and the cultural politics of computation.